bernie-cm/k8s-labs/installing-kubernetes.md

 root@cp:~# apt update && apt upgrade -y
 ```

 With the system updated, the next step is to install a **container runtime**.
 A commonly used option, easy to deploy and lightweight is `containerd`.
+Also, Kubernetes has deprecated Docker engine as of 2020, and `containerd` offers simplicity and focus as it doesn't include the additional stuff that Docker includes.
+This is purely a container runtime which supports the Container Runtime Interface or CRI as expected by Kubernetes.